ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab03-splunk-cyber-kill-chain-investigation/Lab03-splunk-cyber-kill-chain-investigation.md

 - Use `curl` or the AttackBox browser to fetch web pages if HTTP(S) is available.
 - Use `nc` to quickly test specific ports.
 - If SSH is exposed and credentials are provided by the lab, use `ssh` for interactive access.
-- Terminate or extend the VM when finished using the TryHackMe controls.
+- Terminate or extend the VM when finished with the investigation.

 **(1) Checking Basic Connectivity (AttackBox Linux Bash terminal)** </br>